NebularEclipse/AC/README.md

 ---

 ## Introduction
-CrytoConvert is a web-based cryptography toolkit designed to help users securely encrypt, decrypt, and hash both text and files using a variety of modern cryptographic algorithms.
+CryptoSeal is a web-based cryptography toolkit designed to help users securely encrypt, decrypt, and hash both text and files using a variety of modern cryptographic algorithms.
 The project aims to demonstrate the practical application of cryptography in protecting data privacy and integrity, highlighting its importance in today's digital world.

 ## Project Objectives
 1. Implement 3 symmetric and 2 asymmetric encryption algorithms for text and file security.